go-ozzo/ozzo-routing/README.md

 }
 ```

+Create an HTML file `ui/index.html` with any content.

 Now run the following command to start the Web server:

 ```
 go run server.go
 ```

-You should be able to access URLs such as `http://localhost:8080`, `http://localhost:8080/users`.
+You should be able to access URLs such as `http://localhost:8080`, `http://localhost:8080/api/users`.

 ### Routes